massalabs/station/README.md

 ## ⚠️ WIP

-Everything is this project is WIP prototype.
+This project is still WIP.
+It is a prototype.

-⚠️ Breaking changes ahead ⚠️
+⚠️ Potential breaking changes ahead ⚠️

 ## Contribute